awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-mysql.md

 After you update your CA certificates in the client application trust stores, you can rotate the certificates on your DB instances\.
 We strongly recommend testing these procedures in a development or staging environment before implementing them in your production environments\.

 For more information about certificate rotation, see [Rotating your SSL/TLS certificate](UsingWithRDS.SSL-certificate-rotation.md)\.
 For more information about downloading certificates, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.
-For information about using SSL/TLS with MySQL DB instances, see [Using SSL with a MySQL DB instance](CHAP_MySQL.md#MySQL.Concepts.SSLSupport)\.
+For information about using SSL/TLS with MySQL DB instances, see [Using SSL/TLS with a MySQL DB instance](mysql-ssl-connections.md#MySQL.Concepts.SSLSupport)\.

 **Topics**
 + [Determining whether any applications are connecting to your MySQL DB instance using SSL](#ssl-certificate-rotation-mysql.determining-server)